Daniele Massaro

 Interests

-My journey into the field of turbulence began with my Master’s thesis on stability and transition delay.
-During my PhD, I explored wall turbulence and coherent structures, employing high-order spectral element methods and adaptive mesh refinement in direct numerical simulations.
-To deepen our understanding, we applied established techniques such as Proper Orthogonal Decomposition, alongside cutting-edge methods like transfer entropy from Information Theory, to uncover new mechanisms in transitional and turbulent flows.
+My work in turbulence started with my Master's thesis on stability and transition delay.
+During my PhD, I delved into wall turbulence and coherent structures, using high-order spectral element methods and adaptive mesh refinement for direct numerical simulations.
+To get a deeper understanding, we combined established techniques like Proper Orthogonal Decomposition with cutting-edge approaches such as Shannon transfer entropy from information theory, uncovering mechanisms in transitional and turbulent flows.

 Teaching